-Upon arrival in the LCLJ, all students in grades K-6 will be given a snack of string cheese, apple slices and/or Popcorners.
-Students will be required to finish their snack within 15 minutes of arriving at school and will not be allowed to eat during the rest of class except in cases of medical need.
+Upon arrival in the LCLJ, all students in grades Pre-K–6 will be given a snack.
+At the Community House, the snack consists of string cheese, apple slices and/or Popcorners.
+At our Downtown satellite campus, the snack consists of Madegood bars and applesauce.
+Students will not be allowed to eat when using LCLJ technology or during Hebrew or t’filah/music, or except in cases of medical need.
 Please send your child with a reusable water bottle to reduce waste of plastic cups.

-If you are sending your child with his or her own snack, here are some guidelines:
+If you are sending your child with their own snack, here are some guidelines:

 Allergies to other foods (including but not limited to eggs, dairy products, soy, seeds, fruits, or gluten) will be handled on a case-by-case basis in that child’s classroom.
 Certain restrictions may be placed on all the children in that classroom (in addition to the prohibition on peanuts and tree nuts described above).